OpenEMS/openems/ui/README.md

 #### i18n - internationalization

 Translation is based on [ngx-translate](https://github.com/ngx-translate).
-The language can be changed at runtime in the "Über FEMS-UI" dialog.
+The language can be changed at runtime in the "Über PRIMUS-UI" dialog.

 ##### In HTML template use: